 A few years back, I was living above a second-hand record shop in the centre of town.
 A funny little place that specialised in second-hand ska and reggae records.
-The owner was a veteran of the old school—a guy in his late forties who looked like John Lennon (in his mind, at least, but maybe not in anyone else's eyes).
+The owner was a veteran of the old school—a guy in his late forties who looked like John Lennon (in his mind, at least).
 He went by the name of The King, and the shop was his castle, where he held court in his own kind of way.

-He used his shop to get hold of good records for himself on the cheap.
-He'd buy up old vinyl collections, take what he fancied, then make a profit on what was left over.
+His business model was this: He'd buy up old vinyl collections, take what he fancied for himself, then use his shop to make a profit on what was left over.
 My flat shared a doorstep with the shop, and I was always in there listening to records on his all-in-one 1970s portable turntable setup.
 Two turntables, a two-channel mixer, built-in speakers, a microphone input, and a preamp—all packed into a black veneer flight case.
-It was almost the size of a coffin.
-But in theory, it was a portable rig.
+It looked like a coffin.
+But it was a fully functioning portable party rig.
 Plug a power cord directly into the case, and away you go.

-There was a regular crew of characters who passed by to talk shop and talk shit and take shits and drink my coffee when The King ran out.
-The conversation could be fast or slow depending on the company, but regardless of subject matter, a smutty sense of humour would run throughout.
+There was a regular crew of characters who passed by to talk shop and talk shit and take shits, and drink my coffee when The King ran out.
+The conversation could be fast or slow depending on the company, but regardless of subject matter, a smutty sense of humour ran throughout.
 This was The King's influence.
 He always saw to that.

-One time, he put on a gig with an old ska legend—a guy way past his prime who was willing to do anything to keep the glory going.
+One time, he organised a gig with an old ska legend—a guy way past his prime who was still trying to keep the glory going.
 I went along out of curiosity.

-Right away, during the first number, you could tell this former legend still felt the music, but he didn't like having to get up there with his candle almost burned out and churn out lacklustre versions of his old hits.
-He'd rather be kicking back and relaxing than still be striving, but somehow it never worked out that way for him.
-So what can he do?
+Right away, during the first number, you could tell this former legend still felt the music, but he he wasn't so into getting up there with his candle almost burned to churn out lacklustre versions of his old hits.
+I guess he'd rather be kicking back and relaxing than still be striving in his octogenarian years, but somehow it never worked out that way for him.
 He's got to keep going because he needs the money.
 What else is he gonna do—get a nine to five?

-Everybody has the capacity to fuck up, so you can understand his predicament.
-Still, it was sad to watch.
-Let me explain how far the man who twenty years ago would have drawn a crowd big enough to fill a football stadium had fallen.
-He was now playing at a low-key working men's club-style venue with a maroon carpet perimeter surrounding a small wooden dancefloor in front of an eight-inch high stage with a bar at the side and a pool table in the back.
+So, this man who twenty years ago would have drawn a crowd big enough to fill a football stadium now finds himself playing at a low-key working men's club-style venue.
+The kind with the maroon carpet surrounding a small wooden dancefloor in front of an eight-inch high stage with a bar at the side and a pool table in the back.

 I'd gone there with a friend of mine, Nat, an elfish half-Polish girl with blonde dreadlocks.
-We sat at a round table and watched as The King played records on his stereo coffin hooked up to the venue's rickety PA system.
-Looking around, we could see a most bizarre collection of people in the place.
-It was old school, alright.
+We sat at a round table as The King played records on his stereo coffin hooked up to a crackly PA system.
+Looking around, we could see the place was old school, alright.
+There was even a raffle table with prizes wrapped in tissue paper.
 The venue that time forgot.
 I kept thinking, "how many poor bastards have had wedding receptions here?
 How many lucky bastards have had wedding receptions here?"

-The scene by the wall over to our right looked like a Martin Parr photograph— full of people obliviously indulging in the mediocre side of British life.
+The scene by the wall over to our right looked like a Martin Parr photograph—people indulging in the mediocre side of British life.
 For a moment, I thought I saw a wedding cake on one of the tables, but I was mistaken.
 In front of us was a skinhead straight from the seventies—tight jeans, black boots, check shirt tucked in under his braces—stood on his own at the edge of the dancefloor, swaying to the music, locked into the skank.
-Feet rooted, unmoving, just nodding his head, bobbing his body, and swinging his arms alternately to the rhythm.
+Feet rooted, unmoving, just nodding his head, bobbing his body, and swinging his arms alternately to the rhythm, like a pendulum with pimples.
 Simple pleasures.

 We went off to play pool.
 You could hear the balls echoing from the pockets over the music.
 Our ska legend came on and failed to light any kind of fire in the place.
 It was a sham.
 A non-event.
-The band sounded like some duo you'd find in a two-star Thai hotel foyer or the backroom of a terrible bar.
-The kind of sound that makes you laugh sympathetically while the nervous, desperate vocalist shuffles uncomfortably through their performance.
+Even the backing taope felt uncomfortable as the desperate vocalist shuffled uncomfortably through his performance.

-Pool game over, I'm sitting at a table at the back of the room with a rasta guy who sells records to The King, watching the spectacle of a man in freefall.
+Pool game over, I'm sitting by a table at the back of the room with a rasta guy who sells records to The King, watching the spectacle of a man in freefall.
 We're shaking our heads at the whole scene.
 We're laughing at seeing a legend reduced to a cheap parody of himself.
 We're laughing at the crowd of deadbeats.
-We're laughing at the drunken state of The King.
 We're laughing at ourselves.
+But mostly, we're laughing at the drunken state of The King.
 There's a girl shooting pool with her man.
 Late 20's, short blonde hair, great body, great rack.
 I'm looking at her ass as she bends over to take a shot.
 The rasta sees me taking her in.

 "I bet you wouldn't mind getting up that, eh?"